 If you give notice yourself and fall ill during the notice period, the period is not extended.
-However, this changes if you are given notice of termination: If, during the notice period, you fall ill or suffer an accident, the notice period is interrupted during your incapacity for work, but not beyond the expiry of the statutory blocking period.
+However, this changes if you are given notice of termination: If, during the notice period, you fall ill or suffer an accident, the notice period is interrupted during your incapacity for work, but not beyond the expiration of the statutory blocking period.
 The notice period subsequently resumes.

 Article 336c para.
 1b of the Swiss Code of Obligations (SCO) stipulates blocking periods that represent a limitation of notice period freedom.
 The purpose of this Article is to protect the employee from the loss of work at a time when he or she has barely a chance of finding work and would not be employed by a new employer due to their illness or accident.